 William McIlvanney Campus, Kilmarnock

-An investment of £45.303m in the merger of Kilmarnock Academy, James Hamilton Academy, New Farm Primary and Early Childhood Centre, Silverwood Primary and 2-18 provision for Gaelic education, will result in the development of a new state-of-the-art learning environment for children and young people as well as flexible facilities for the community.
-The new build has been named William McIlvanney Campus and will be located on the site of the existing James Hamilton Academy and New Farm Primary and Early Childhood Centre on Sutherland Drive, Kilmarnock.
+An investment of £45.303m in the merger of Kilmarnock Academy, James Hamilton Academy, New Farm Primary and Early Childhood Centre, Silverwood Primary and 2-18 provision for Gaelic education, resulted in the development of a new state-of-the-art learning environment for children and young people as well as flexible facilities for the community.

 Find out about the consultation exercise.